February 23, 2018

 He has held various leadership positions including chair of urology, executive vice president and chief medical officer.
-In 2016, Dr. Sawczuk became the first physician president of Hackensack University Medical Center and serves as Assistant Dean of Clinical Integration at The Seton Hall Hackensack Meridian School of Medicine.
+In 2016, Dr. Sawczuk became the first physician president of Hackensack University Medical Center and serves as Assistant Dean of Clinical Integration at The Hackensack Meridian School of Medicine at Seton Hall University.

 Founded in 1836, the NYMSS was created to “to promote a spirit of useful inquiry and to advance the interests of Medical Science.”
 According to the NYMSS, from its earliest days, the Society was made up of some of the most prominent physicians in New York and in the nation.